203 mm howitzer M1931 (B-4): Operational history

 The B-4 participated in the Winter War, with 142 howitzers placed along the front on March 1, 1940, of which four were knocked out.
 The B-4 was also called the "Karelia Sculptor" as Finnish pillboxes hit were virtually turned into a hodge-podge of concrete chunks and iron armatures.

 23 B-4's were captured by the German 11th Panzer Division as the town of Dubno was captured at nighttime on June 25, 1941.

 A total of 75 B-4 howitzers were lost from June 22 to December 1, 1941, and a further 105 howitzers were built from factories to make up for the loss.
 After the start of the Great Patriotic War, the Howitzer Regiments were evacuated to the far rear for protection, only returning on November 19, 1942 when the strategic initiative was wrestled back into Soviet hands.
 These howitzers would still be placed in the strategic reserve all the way up to the end of the war.

-Captured B-4's used by the Wehrmacht were given the designation 20,3 cm H.503(r), of which 8 pieces remained at the Eastern Front by March 1944, firing a mix of G-620 concrete-buster and German shells.
+Captured B-4's used by the Wehrmacht were given the designation 20.3 cm Haubitze 503/5(R), of which 8 pieces remained at the Eastern Front by March 1944, firing a mix of G-620 concrete-buster and German shells.